 You don't need a PhD from Princeton to figure it out.

-But of course the media has to blow it up and make a big controversy over it.
+But of course, the media has to blow it up and make a big controversy over it.

-That that does not serve anybody.
+That does not serve anybody.

 If you don't like the president, that's fine.

-That's your right as well.
+That's your right to do that.

 All right, Harry, welcome to the program.